isjoshokay/Pizza-Planet-Strongmind/Ideation/Overview.md

 This describes how I intend to solve the problem presented to me, essentially where I will plan and journal my thought process for building this project.

 ## Summary
 For the sake of nostalgia/emotional attachment, I decided to name the company Pizza Planet :alien::pizza: similar to the one seen in Pixar's Toy Story.
+(I'm a Disney/Pixar fan).
 Based on the requirements of the project, I'm thinking it is an interface for building a menu, such that customers would use this to order from inside or on the website.

 ### Models and Attributes

 **Users** - All of the people who will use this interface.
 This is exclusive to employees so there will need to be authentication.
 Duplicate users cannot exist.
 - `type String` id: The unique ID created by the DBMS to identify a specific user record.
 - `type String` username: The name that the user chose to create when they signed up. *(jpeoples)*